ElektraInitiative/libelektra/doc/usecases/mount/UC_mount.md

 - **Non-functional Constraints:**

-  - The mounting of new data sources should not take longer than 5 seconds (reference system has to be defined).
+  - Mounting should be reasonable fast for interactive use.
     - Delays caused by slow storages or network connections are not a part of that constraint, because Elektra is not responsible for that areas.